 8. Take a Fun and Educational Factory Tour

-Free tours and tastings are available at Jelly Belly, Anheuser-Busch, and Sepay Groves Olive Oil in the city of Fairfield.
+Free tours and tastings are available at Jelly Belly (candy), Anheuser-Busch (beer), and SePay Groves Olive Oil in the city of Fairfield.
 All three factories are conveniently located really close together.
 The Jelly Belly factory tour is an especially great activity for children, but be warned that lines can be long.
 We waited for almost an hour to take the 45-minute tour.

 9. Soak in the Hot Springs or See the Famous Geyser